kmbhm1/supabase-pydantic/CONTRIBUTING.md

 *Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged!* :penguin:

-We need volunteer developers to help this project come to fruition!
+We need volunteers to help this project come to fruition!
 This project is a community effort, and we are grateful for your help.

 ### Contents